16 Blocks: Alternate ending

 The film was shot with the ending written for the screenplay (as described by Donner and writer Richard Wenk), but they realized during filming that there was "a better opportunity to have a little more empathy and wrap the picture up in a different way."
-The ending written for the film changed the scenario in which Frank after watching Jack get in the elevator, he instructs Bobby to stand down, saying it's over.
+The ending written for the film changed the scenario in which Frank after watching Jack get in the elevator, instructs Bobby to stand down, saying it's over.
 But Bobby's radio is off and he is still planning on ambushing Jack.
-In the lobby Jack is approached by the District Attorney McDonald and says he will testify in Eddie's place in return for Eddie's record being expunged.
+In the lobby, Jack is approached by District Attorney McDonald who says he will testify in Eddie's place in return for Eddie's record being expunged.
 As Jack reaches into his pocket, Bobby appears and Frank, having run upstairs to stop Bobby, leaps in front of Jack to protect him and gets shot, causing them both to fall down the stairs.
 When they land at the bottom it's discovered the bullet went through Frank and fatally hit Jack.
 The tape recorder with Jack and Frank's conversation on it is heard playing in Jack's pocket.
 Frank tearfully listens and looks at Jack with sorrow.
 The tape is taken to the jury, Frank and Bobby are led away and a blanket is placed over Jack's body.
 Sometime later Diane receives a cake from Eddie, supposed to be for Jack's birthday along with a letter saying he sent the cake, hoping to hear from Jack but never did.
 He was then informed of what happened, he acknowledges Jack and wishes him a happy birthday.

 Reception

 Box office

-In its opening weekend, the film grossed $12.7 million, which was the second-highest grossing film of the weekend.
+In its opening weekend, the film grossed $12.7 million, which was the second-highest-grossing film of the weekend.
 As of its May 15, 2006 closing date, the film grossed a total of $36.895 million in the U.S. box office.
-It made $65.6 million worldwide.
+It made $65.7 million worldwide.
 According to Box Office Mojo, production costs were around $55 million.
-The film made $51.53 million on rentals, and remained on the DVD top 50 charts for 17 consecutive weeks.
+The film made $51.53 million on rentals and remained on the DVD top 50 charts for 17 consecutive weeks.